Multilingual Political Views of Large Language Models: Identification and Steering: Ideology Identification

 \textbf{English tends to produce strongly libertarian-left outputs.} Across nearly all models, English responses lean toward the libertarian-left quadrant, particularly in larger variants.
 In \texttt{Aya-Expanse-32B} and \texttt{Qwen3-32B}, English is among the most extreme in that direction.
 Similar patterns are observed in \texttt{LLaMA-3.1-70B} and \texttt{Qwen3-14B}, suggesting that English prompts lead to consistently progressive and anti-authoritarian outputs, possibly reflecting pretraining data composition or alignment tuning.

-\textbf{There are statistically significant ideological differences between languages within each model.} Using the Kruskal–Wallis test \cite{kruskal1952use}, we find that both the social and economic dimensions differ significantly across languages for every model (see Appendix~\ref{app:stats_within} for full results).
+\textbf{There are statistically significant ideological differences between languages within each model.} Using the Kruskal–Wallis test \cite{kruskal1952use}, we find that both the social and economic dimensions differ significantly across languages for every model (see our GitHub repository for full results).
 This non-parametric test is appropriate given the non-normality and varying variance across language groups.
 In some models, such as the \texttt{Aya-Expanse} series, cross-paraphrase variance within each language is low--indicating stable ideological outputs--yet the differences between languages remain substantial.
 Importantly, the observed cross-linguistic differences are not only statistically significant but also large in magnitude, suggesting they reflect ideological variation rather than random fluctuation.

 To further examine these differences, we perform pairwise comparisons between all language pairs for each model using the two-sided Mann–Whitney U test \cite{mann1947test} with Bonferroni correction \cite{armstrong2014use}.
 This test is well-suited for assessing whether two independent samples differ in distribution, without assuming normality.
 The results confirm that many language pairs differ significantly in both ideological dimensions, confirming that models exhibit language-specific political behavior.
 Moreover, \textbf{the number of statistically significant language pairs increases with model size} (Table~\ref{tab:pairwise_significance}), \textbf{suggesting that larger models develop more finely differentiated ideological representations across languages}.
-Detailed pairwise results are reported in Appendix~\ref{app:stats_within}.